A Complete 3-Day Osaka Itinerary

 Sushi Hayata

-If you’re looking for sushi I recommend visiting a small, family-owned shop called Sushi Hayata.
-They have an a la carte menu for those who want to pick their own sushi but I suggest ordering the omakase menu.
-Omakase translates to “I’ll leave it up to you” meaning the chef will select the fish that pairs well together and is the freshest.
+If you’re looking for sushi in Osaka I recommend visiting a small, family-owned shop called Sushi Hayata.
+They have an à la carte menu for those who want to pick their own pieces of sushi but I suggest ordering the omakase menu.
+Omakase translates to “I’ll leave it up to you” meaning the chef will give you the freshest selection of fish.

 Our omakase had seven different kinds of sushi including unagi (eel), maguro (tuna), ebi (shrimp), sake (salmon), ika (squid),